Hazem El Masri: 2000s

 The Lebanon nation side qualified for their first ever World Cup in 2000, with El Masri as captain.
 He played in all three of Lebanon's World Cup games, beginning with Lebanon's first ever World Cup Match against New Zealand, which they lost 64–0.
 El Masri scored three tries and kicked six goals in their next two games, a 24–22 defeat to Wales and a 22–22 draw against the Cook Islands.
 Lebanon finished the group stage on one point and did not advance.
 His brother, Samer El Masri, also played for Lebanon during the tournament.
 In 2001, El Masri debuted for the City New South Wales side in the first of five appearances.

 In 2002, El Masri topped the League's point-scoring table for the first time and rejected a $2 million offer from the South Sydney Rabbitohs, opting to stay with the Bulldogs.
 In 2002, he played for the Australian team against New Zealand.
 El Masri set a new record for most goals scored by a Bulldogs player in a single match with 11 against the South Sydney Rabbitohs in Round 21, 2003.

 El Masri playing for the Bulldogs in 2004.

 El Masri broke the National Rugby League point scoring record for a single season with 342 points (16 tries and 139 goals) in the 2004 season.
 He then played for Canterbury on the wing in their 2004 NRL grand final victory over cross-city rivals the Sydney Roosters, scoring a try and kicking two goals.
-As 2004 NRL premiers, the Canterbury Bulldogs faced Super League IX champions, Leeds, in the 2005 World Club Challenge.
+As 2004 NRL premiers, the Canterbury-Bankstown Bulldogs faced Super League IX champions, Leeds, in the 2005 World Club Challenge.
 El Masri played on the wing, scoring two tries and kicking four goals in the Bulldogs' 32–39 loss.

 El Masri set the Canterbury club's career points record, surpassing Daryl Halligan during the 2005 NRL season.

 In 2006, El Masri broke another two club records: the most points scored for a single game (34 points, round 2 against the Wests Tigers) and the most first grade tries for Canterbury (123, Round 13 against the Newcastle Knights).
 He also kicked his 600th goal during that match.

 El Masri broke the 1,900-point record after scoring 14 points in Round 8 of the 2007 NRL season against the Newcastle Knights, defeating them 30–16 and becoming the sixth player to ever surpass that point, along with Graham Eadie, Mick Cronin, Daryl Halligan, Jason Taylor and Andrew Johns.
 El Masri was called up to Game 3 of the 2007 State of Origin series to make his debut for New South Wales after Jamie Lyon was ruled out through injury.
 He kicked three conversions from the sideline, and scored the final try, giving him 10 points in total.
 Also in 2007, Bill Woods published an authorised biography, El Magic: the life of Hazem El Masri.